 It doesn’t tick the no palm oil box, but it’s so hard trying to get it all right.
 (I have faith that in time, and if we all use our green pound to demand change, that we’ll see more and more options widely available.)

 - Cotton buds – soon due to be outlawed if made from plastic, most shops now sell paper and cotton versions.

 - Period products – the most zero waste and plastic free you can get is using a reusable menstrual cup.
 They’re not for everyone, so washable pads are great too.
-Or, you could try period pants.
-A new invention, these period pants from Cheeky Wipes are worth a try.
 Plastic free products from NatraCare are also a better option than plastic lined pads and tampons.

-- Toilet roll – always opt for recycled toilet paper.
+- Toilet roll – always opt for plastic free toilet paper.
 Ecoleaf toilet rolls are made from recycled paper.
 They also come wrapped in compostable packaging.

 - Deodorant – all kinds of plastic free, zero waste deodorants exist.
 From deodorant stones made from mineral salts to glass jars and tins of deodorant cream.
 There’s no need for plastic under our arms.
 (Or pore clogging antiperspirants.)